Natural Resources Building

 Livestock-Wolf Mitigation Measures Provides a checklist of non-lethal measures, tailored to specific conditions, that livestock owners must follow as a step toward qualifying for compensation for wolf depredation.

-Protocol for Lethal Removal of Gray Wolves During Recovery A "Protocol for Wolf-Livestock Interactions," developed by the Washington Department of Fish and Wildlife and its Wolf Advisory Group to guide efforts to reduce conflicts between wolves and livestock, is now available.
+Wolf-livestock Interaction Protocol A "Protocol for Wolf-Livestock Interactions," developed by the Washington Department of Fish and Wildlife and its Wolf Advisory Group to guide efforts to reduce conflicts between wolves and livestock, is now available.
 The protocol prescribes proactive measures livestock producers can take to reduce the probability of wolf-livestock conflicts, and establishes a framework for WDFW's response when conflicts between wolves and livestock do occur.
 It also serves to increase the transparency and accountability of the Department's activities and management actions related to wolves.